International investing 2026: Why consider global stocks?

 Is now a good time to invest in international stocks?

-Despite uncertainty about conflict in the Middle East , our client client conversations continue to indicate robust demand for emerging market (EM) tech through broad Asia exposures and single country funds such as Korea and Taiwan.
-Demand remains particularly strong among non-U.S. investors, who continue to seek to repatriate investments away from the U.S. and back to home equity markets.
+Our client conversations indicate robust demand for emerging market tech through broad Asia exposures and single-country funds such as South Korea and Taiwan.
+Demand remains particularly strong among non-U.S. investors, who continue to add back to home equity markets.

 Which regions look attractive?
 EM Asia stands out

-We see selective opportunities in developed market defense and industrial sectors but have a regional preference for emerging markets at the moment.
-Propelled by shifting geographic allocations and exposure to essential infrastructure needed for the AI buildout, emerging markets have seen strong earnings growth and returns in 2026, though some of this strength has partially reversed amid recent market volatility and a stronger U.S. dollar.4
+We see selective opportunities in developed market defense and industrial sectors, but have a regional preference for emerging markets at the moment.
+Propelled by shifting geographic allocations and exposure to essential infrastructure needed for the AI buildout, emerging markets have seen strong earnings growth and returns in 2026.

 EM stocks are up 43% in the last 12 months and, historically, periods of EM stock outperformance cluster together.5